Day 1: Comfortable flight to Skopje

 Although your trip already includes a comprehensive package, you also have the option of choosing added extras.
 We recommend booking the following packages:

-Gourmet package: The package includes a delicious buffet every evening with international specialities: only £139* per person.
+Gourmet package: The package includes a delicious buffet every evening with international specialities: for the spring 2025 dates only £139* per person and for the autumn 2025 dates only £149* per person.

-Explorer package: The package includes the two boat trips on Lake Ohrid and in Kotor and the excursion ‘Skopje by night and wine‘: only £109* per person.
+Explorer package: The package includes the two boat trips on Lake Ohrid and in Kotor and the excursion ‘Skopje by night and wine‘: for the spring 2025 dates only £109* per person and for the autumn 2025 dates only £119* per person.

 Albania: Card payment using a debit or credit card is rather the exception.
 Cash withdrawal in the local currency is generally possible without any problems at ATMs with the appropriate signage using a debit and credit card in the larger cities.